Should there be an L&D Calendar for Multiple Teams in an Organization?

 Further, collect feedback from participants to know the quality and impact of the training session.
 Their feedback and input will help you improve future training programs.

 If you fail to update the training schedule, the training might become outdated, ineffective & irrelevant.
-Eventually, this will reduce the engagement among participants and the organization will fail to address existing skill gaps.
+Eventually, this will reduce the engagement among participants, and the organization will fail to address existing skill gaps.

 Conclusion